Highlights and updates

 - New Mexico Health Connections (a non-profit ACA-created CO-OP):

-- Christus (a Texas-based non-profit): 49.2 percent (Filing submitted in early September is based on the assumption that CSR funding does not continue in 2018.
+- Christus (a Texas-based non-profit): 49.2 percent (revised filing submitted in early September was based on the assumption that CSR funding would not continue in 2018.
 The initial rate filing for Christus did not mention CSR funding, but noted, however, that 9 percentage points of the proposed increase were due to “less tangible items, including non-enforcement of the individual mandate, and reduced advertising and outreach”)

-When considering New Mexico insurers’ proposed rates, it’s important to keep in mind that New Mexico’s current premiums are well below the national average.
+When considering New Mexico insurers’ rate changes for 2018, it’s important to keep in mind that New Mexico’s 2017 premiums are well below the national average.
 Across the 34 states that use the federally-facilitated exchange, average pre-subsidy premiums are $476/month in 2017.
 In contrast, New Mexico’s average pre-subsidy premiums are just $366/month.
 So it would take a 30 percent average rate increase in New Mexico — with all other states seeing no rate change at all, which is definitely not what’s happening — just for New Mexico to catch up with the national average.

 It’s also important to keep in mind that premium subsidies under the ACA grow to keep pace with rate increases.
 73 percent of New Mexico exchange enrollees are receiving premium subsidies in 2017, and those subsidies will be larger in 2018 to offset the higher premiums, protecting enrollees from the brunt of the rate hikes.

 Robert Hickey, CEO of New Mexico Health Connections, noted in February 2017 that premium increases for 2018 were very much up in the air, and would depend in large part on regulations and legislation handed down by the federal government.
 At that point, he gave a ballpark range of 7 percent to 40 percent in terms of how much premiums could increase, with the lower end being possible only if measures to stabilize the markets are implemented.
-HHS did finalize new rules intended to stabilize the markets in April 2017, although it’s still unclear whether the new rules will actually have a stabilizing effect, since the two major issues causing destabilization — CSR funding uncertainty and the potential for less-robust enforcement of the individual mandate — were not addressed by the market stabilization rule.
+HHS did finalize new rules intended to stabilize the markets in April 2017, but the lack of commitment for CSR funding (and the eventual elimination of that funding altogether) and the Trump Administration’s relentless focus on repealing — as opposed to improving — the ACA have both had a deleterious effect on the stability of the individual health insurance market.
+The result is sharply higher premiums for 2018, but also much large premium subsidies that keep coverage affordable for most exchange enrollees.

-NM Health Connections CO-OP partnering with Evolent Health, pending regulatory approval
+NM Health Connections CO-OP partnering with Evolent Health for employer-sponsored plans, pending regulatory approval

 New Mexico Health Connections (NMHC), one of the four carriers offering plans for 2016 in the New Mexico exchange, is a CO-OP (consumer oriented and operated plan) established with funding provided by the ACA.
 Of the 23 CO-OPs that began selling plans in the fall of 2013, only five are still operational, and only four are expected to be operational as of 2018 — New Mexico Health Connections is among them.